-For SUS applications requiring a very high level of assurance of integrity, we can perform a helium integrity test upon request for Allegro 2D standard systems.
-The HIT platform provides the highest level of control of integrity for SUS incorporated into the most critical steps of drug substance or drug product bulk storage.
+Quality by Design (QbD) principles, junction tests, visual inspection, quality control tests and validated processes are used for all Pall manufacturing procedures to ensure robustness and integrity of manufactured SUS.
+Additionally, Pall can perform the helium integrity test (using Pall HIT technology) upon request for Allegro single-use (SU) assemblies.
+The HIT method provides the highest level of control of integrity for SUS incorporated into the most critical steps of drug substance or drug product bulk storage.

-- Single-use systems for the commercial production of drugs.
+Single-use systems for the clinical and commercial production of drugs

-- Sterile processes in vaccines, gene and cell therapy applications.
+- Aseptic processes in vaccines, gene and cell therapy applications

-- Bulk storage of mAb, vaccines, r-proteins etc.
+- Bulk storage of mAbs, vaccines, r-proteins, etc.

 End-user point-of-use in-situ leak testing is vital to confirm that no damage has occurred during shipping, handling or installation of the single-use system.
 We set very high standards with regards to the design and validation of the manufacturing process for Allegro SUS to deliver integral SUS.
 At end-user’s sites, operators should be well-trained in unpacking, handling, and installing single-use systems.
 However, there may be still a need to confirm the absence of leaks prior to or after use from a risk management perspective.
 By performing an easy and reliable point-of-use leak test, end-users can check that the SUS has not been damaged during the installation, and/or use or storage process.
 This point-of-use test complements Pall’s manufacturing tests and provides an additional level of assurance of integrity.